yoniker/PokerVault/Mental/The mental game of poker/2-Foundation - Learning models.md

 - Months/years of play
 - Your entire career

+### Performance advice
+Don't analyze hands during a session.
+I can mark hands for later analysis, I can note how my opponents play so I can adjust, but focus on the game, not on analyzing pervious hands

 ## Key Takeaways

 - Emotions aren't the problem - they highlight flaws in your mental approach